Dara-Sy/travel-aesthetics/README.md

 This is a project using Squarespace local development.

-The idea is a traveling photo gallery, including pictures that I have taken when traveling across the country.
+The idea is a travel photo gallery, including pictures that I have taken when traveling across the country.

-Tech Stack:
+## Tech Stack:
 - Squarespace Server / Squarespace Developer Mode
 - LESS (styling)
 - JavaScript